 I had always been faithful to deep tissue or Swedish massage during my spa visits.
 So my investigation into Ayurveda was sparked simply because I had no idea what it was and figured other spa-enthusiasts must also wonder.
 Plus, with so much offered on spa menus today, why not massage my spa intelligence?

 Ayurveda (eye-er-vay-da) is the traditional healing system of India based on the idea of restoring balance to the whole person.
 This 5,000 year old holistic practice is also known and translated as “science of life.”

-I booked two treatments, at FineLiving New York Ayurveda in New York City, (earning me 180 SpaFinder Rewards Points just for booking online!).
+I booked two treatments, at FineLiving New York Ayurveda in New York City.
 The first treatment was a type of Ayurvedic massage called Abhayanga (ah-bh-yan-ga) and a traditional (but oh-so-strange-to-me) treatment called Shirodhara (shear-a-dara), an herbal hair and scalp treatment where a warm stream of oil is poured gently on the forehead, to create a state of meditation.

 Ayurveda is designed to help people stay vital while realizing their full human potential.
 One of the foundations is that people are classified within one of the three main body types or doshas– Pitta, Vatta and Kapha — that control all of the body’s functions.
 All three work together but one’s mind, body and nature are determined by the unique proportions of each, within ourselves.
 In accordance with most Ayurvedic institutions, the definitions are as follows:

 Vata ~ known in Sanskirt as wind ~ regulates movement